godsmartdog/comp3111/README.md

 6. If something is wrong, an Exception is thrown and UI shows an error message.

 ## requirement
 ALL task use the code in folder "Exception" to handle the error repsonse to user. explanation of the use of code is listed under part 3.
+Complete workflow in part 9
 ### task 1.1 and task 1.2 Student/Staff Reg and login

 - code in Service/AuthService.java.